 It's a kind of spatial manipulation in which the user becomes the epicenter of a force field that either pulls in or pushes away anything in that field.
 The devastating Shinra Tensei is a large-scale technique derived from the Deva Path (used by Pain to wipe out Konoha).

-Uchiha Madara also used a similar technique derived from the Deva Path, except his was a much higher caliber: the Tengai Shinsei, which pulled two meteors from outer space.
+Madara Uchiha also uses a similar technique derived from the Deva Path, except his is of a much higher caliber: the Tengai Shinsei, which pulls meteors from outer space.

 If you think only the Rinnegan can pull meteors from outer space, think again.
 Fujitora's Zushi Zushi no Mi Devil Fruit ability allows him to do the same!

 With just a swing of his blade, he can shift the gravitational force in a certain area or that of a certain target.
 This Paramecia-type Devil Fruit allows him to create a downward force to pin down enemies or an upward force to send them flying.

 Lance Crown's Graviole in Mashle: Magic and Muscle works the same way as Fujitora's gravity control, but instead of a sword he swings his wand to create gravitational forces that cover certain areas.